Tasha Layton

-Tasha Layton (born October 27, 1982) is an American contemporary Christian music singer and songwriter.
+Tasha Layton (born October 27, 1982) is an American contemporary Christian music singer, songwriter, and author.

 Layton had her first CCM radio hit in 2019 with her debut radio single "Love Lifting Me".
 However, her second radio single, "Into the Sea (It's Gonna Be OK)" released in 2020, has been labelled her breakthrough song, and has seen her elevated into the Billboard Top 5 Female Christian Artists in 2020.

-In 2021, her single "Look What You've Done" became her first ten top single on the Billboard Hot Christian Songs chart and her first number one Christian Airplay single.
+In 2021, her single "Look What You've Done" became her first top ten single on the Billboard Hot Christian Songs chart and her first number one Christian Airplay single.
 A Good Morning America segment introduced her as "one of the fastest rising stars in Christian music".

 In 2022, her debut album "How Far" was released in May.
 The title track has become her first top five single on the Billboard Hot Christian Songs chart and her second number one Christian Airplay single.